-- 1. The Prompt: "We Can do Better" - a.
+- 5. The Prompt: "One Moment Can Change Everything" - a.
 Ensemble members will be assigned from various schools. - b.
 Teachers will have provided them with ideas for source material related to this prompt. - c.
 For example Racial Inequity, Voting Suppression, Inclusiveness. - d.
 Source material does not have to be heavy. - e.
-The prompt" We can do Better" can mean many things, but students participating in this project should all come into it with an idea to serve as source material - 2.
-Rules and Regulations - a.
-Students will be divided into random groups and will select from the source material they have each brought the theme or idea that will inform the process of their creation. - b.
+The prompt can mean many things, but students participating in this project should all come into it with an idea to serve as source material - Rules and Regulations - a.
+Students will be divided into random groups.
+Within their groups, they will collaborate using the source material they have brought to develop a performance related to the festival theme. - b.
 One student may serve as the scribe, but the play belongs to all involved. - c.
 Students will explore and create by working with Moment Work Technique as defined by Tectonic Theatre Project. - i.
 This will be covered in the MTA Teacher Workshop. - ii.
-The best resource is the book Moment Work: Tectonic Theatre Project's Process of Devising. - d.
-Each student must bring 1 prop and 1 costume to be incorporated into the play. - e.
-The groups will work together and rehearse in break out rooms. - f.
-They will come together, and audiences will be invited to watch the plays. - 3.
-Adjudicators will give live responses. - a.
+The best resource for this method is the book Moment Work: Tectonic Theatre Project's Process of Devising. - d.
+Each student must bring one prop and one costume to be incorporated into the play. - e.
+The groups will work together and rehearse throughout the day. - In the evening, they will come together and the public will be invited to watch the plays.

+- 7. Adjudicators will give live responses. - a.
 Three Respondents, selected by the Regional Chair and knowledgeable in the field of dramatic production, shall share a 30-minute oral critique following all of the performances.
-Critiques shall be open to the audience.
+Critiques shall be open to the audience. - b.
+Criteria to be considered: - i.
+Writing - " Are the characters well developed? - " Does the dialogue reflect thoughtfulness? - " Is the material appropriate for the group? - " Is the material worthy of the time and effort?